fawtytoo/LensKey/README.md

 This is based on LensKey by Simon Owen (https://simonowen.com/spectrum/lenskey/)

-Updated to be OS independant using the SDL2 library.
+Updated to be OS independent using the SDL2 library.

 ## Usage